happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 I started with [a official guide][off], quite a good place to start from ZERO.

-Then I find [RailsforZombies][rfz], and I've never seen some cooler screencasts before, again, it is definitely friendly for absolute beginners like me.
+Then I found [RailsforZombies][rfz].
+I had never seen some cooler screencasts before.
+Again, it is definitely friendly for absolute beginners.

-When I had the very basic concepts in hand and really want to do some real code, I found [railscasts.com][rc]. __Episode 250:__ _Authentication from Scratch_, was really a big help.
+When I had the very basic concepts in hand and really wanted to do some real code, I found [railscasts.com][rc]. __Episode 250:__ _Authentication from Scratch_, was really a big help.

-## It is fun
+## But Be warned!

 I am feeling good learning, I love the RoR community, interesting and passionate people here.
 But if you do not have basic command line skills, like